 Activities: You can go sightseeing in Valparaiso, a UNESCO World Heritage Site, with fine colonial mansions, art galleries and cafes.
 The Fine Arts Museum is close to the hotel.
 You can take the El Peral funicular down to the sea front.
 Boat trips in Valparaiso Bay and wine tasting trips in the Casablanca Valley can be arranged.

-Facilities: The hotel has a restaurant, piano lounge-cum-bar, library, wine cellar, terrace, garden, meeting rooms and a spa with an indoor swimming pool, jacuzzi and hammam.
+Facilities: The hotel has a restaurant, terrace, meeting rooms and a spa with an indoor swimming pool, jacuzzi and hammam.
 Reception is staffed 24 hours a day.

 Communication: There is complimentary Wi-Fi internet access throughout the hotel.